An innovative material that renews every surface with just 3 millimetres

 With just three millimetres of thickness, microcement Microtopping® allows you to renew existing surfaces on different bases (concrete, self-levelling, ceramic, wood…) without having to remove them.

-Microtopping® is extremely resistant to changes in climate, easy to clean and fast to install.
+Microtopping® is easy to clean and fast to install.
 It is also perfect where underfloor heating is used.

 From continuity to your ideas: goodbye to visible joints and interruption lines